rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 3.8.12 =
+= 3.8.13 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Added SCRIPT_DEBUG support, Bug fixes.
+Update links, added support for "og" meta tags for Yoast SEO plugin, update translations.

 == Sponsors ==